Config Analysis Dashboard Tool

 Resources

-But that's not even the half of it.
-There's so much to see on this dashboard.
-The available dashboard panels let you view, filter, and even share the results of the report.
-These panels are:
+The dashboard also includes panels that let you view, filter, and share the results of the report.
+These panels include:

 -